 Hideo Nomo just misses becoming the fifth pitcher since 1900 to hurl two no-hitters in a single season as former Gold Glove right fielder Darren Lewis just misses catching Torii Hunter's blooper in the top of the seventh inning.
 The hit, which many consider a questionable call by the scorer, is the only hit given up by the Red Sox right-hander in the 2-0 victory over the Twins.

-After 2 1/2-years in the post, Kevin Malone resigns as the general manager of the Dodgers.
+After two and a half years in the post, Kevin Malone resigns as the general manager of the Dodgers.
 Despite having the league's largest payroll, Los Angeles has failed to make the playoffs during his tenure.

 Not wanting to assign blame for the worst start in the team's history, Rockies GM Dan O'Dowd dismisses manager Buddy Bell.
 The 6-16 club will now be piloted by Clint Hurdle, Colorado's hitting coach for the past six years.